98 Random Acts of Kindness To Do With Your Child - Baby Chick

 17. Write Jokes or Encouraging Messages on the Sidewalk With Chalk

-In addition to the window messages, people made tons of art with sidewalk chalk.
+In addition to the window messages, people made tons of art using sidewalk chalk.
 There were pretty elaborate drawings, messages, and even jokes and riddles on the sidewalks.
 This would still be wonderful to see today and will still bring a smile to people’s faces.

 18. Give up Your Seat on a Bus or Subway for Someone